xDaryamo/puccini/README.md

 section), as an option for self-contained orchestration integration.
 How do TOSCA, Clout, JavaScript, and cloud infrastructures all fit together in Puccini?
-Consider this: with a single command line you can take a TOSCA service template, compile it with **puccini-tosca**, execute JavaScript to generate Kubernetes specifications, then pipe those to [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), which will upload the specifications to a running Kubernetes cluster in order to be scheduled.
+Consider this: with a single command line you can take a TOSCA service template, compile it with **puccini-tosca**, execute JavaScript to generate Kubernetes manifests, then pipe those to [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), which will upload the manifests to a running Kubernetes cluster in order to be scheduled.
 Like so:

      puccini-tosca compile my-app.yaml --exec=kubernetes.generate | kubectl apply -f -